 Nuclear Non-Proliferation Treaty

-The Treaty on the Non-Proliferation of Nuclear Weapons is an international treaty aimed at reducing the use of nuclear weapons in the world and the risks it entails.
-It was drafted and signed in 1968 and came into force on March 5, 1970, when it was ratified by 43 countries.
-Currently 189 states are part of the treaty.
-The entity responsible for ensuring that it is implemented is the International Atomic Energy Agency (IAEA).
+It was drawn up and signed in 1968 and entered into force on March 5, 1970, when 43 countries ratified it.
+Currently 189 states are party to the treaty.
+The entity in charge of ensuring that it is applied is the International Atomic Energy Agency (IAEA).